Phoenix-Roy/nebualanixwebsite/src/en/pages/about.md

 ---
 title: About
 seo:
-  description: About Phoenix Roy, a writer and programmer from Canada.
+  description: About Phoenix R., a writer and programmer from Canada.
-  title: About Phoenix Roy
+  title: About Phoenix R.
 ---

 Hello, I'm Phoenix!
 I'm a programmer, writer, and web developer from Canada.
 This website serves as a place for my blog (where I talk about writing, programming, neurodivergence, and more) and for my portfolio.

-### Skills
+## Skills

 * HTML5/CSS
 * Web accessibility